ZakariaLabban/ai-fashion-advisor/match_iep/README.md

 ## Integration with EEP

-This service is designed to be called by the External Endpoint Processor (EEP) which handles user interfaces and coordinates between services.
+This service now follows a centralized processing model where the External Endpoint Processor (EEP) coordinates all data flow between services and the Match IEP focuses solely on calculating match scores and analysis.

-## Future Enhancements

-- Integration with recommendation system for alternative pairings
-- User preference learning for personalized matching
-- Season-appropriate outfit analysis
-- Integration with virtual try-on to visualize matches